Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Sketch on the map/README.md

 ## How to use the sample

-Tap the add button to choose a geometry for the Sketch Editor.
-Use the toolbar to undo or redo changes made to the sketch on the graphics overlay.
-The graphics overlay can be cleared using the clear all button.
+Tap the pencil button to choose a geometry editor tool.
+Begin interactively sketching on the map view.
+Tap the pencil button again for editing options or to save or cancel a sketch.

 ## How it works

-1. Create an `AGSSketchEditor` and set it to the map view's `sketchEditor` property.
+1. Create an `GeometryEditor` and assign it to a map view with the `geometryEditor` view modifier.
-2. Use `AGSSketchEditor.start(with:creationMode:)` to start sketching.
-If editing an existing graphic's geometry, use `AGSSketchEditor.start(with:)`.
-3. Check to see if undo and redo are possible during a sketch session with `canUndo` and `canRedo` using `AGSSketchEditor.undoManager`.
-If it's possible, use `AGSSketchEditor.undoManager.undo()` and `AGSSketchEditor.undoManager.redo()`.
-4. To exit the sketch editor, use `AGSSketchEditor.stop()`.
+2. Set the tool of the geometry editor to the preferred tool.
+3. Use the `start(withType:)` method on the `GeometryEditor` to start interactively sketching on the map view.
+3. Use various methods and properties of the `GeometryEditor` to undo, redo, delete a selected element, clear the sketch, and cancel the sketch.
+4. Save a sketch as a `Graphic` to a `GraphicsOverlay` displayed on the map view.

 ## Relevant API

+* MapView
+* GeometryEditor
 * Geometry
 * Graphic
 * GraphicsOverlay
-* MapView
-* GeometryEditor
+* GeometryBuilder

 ## Tags

-draw, edit
+draw, edit, sketch